Boeing/config-file-validator/CONTRIBUTING.md

 1. Fork the repository and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. Ensure the test suite passes.
+4. Ensure linters are happy, a CI pipeline will be run for your changes.
-4. Submit that pull request!
+5. Submit that pull request!

 ## Report bugs using GitHub's [issues](https://github.com/boeing/config-file-validator/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/Boeing/config-file-validator/issues/new);